MISSION STATEMENT OF NA-CHO NYAK DUN

 MANAGER OF EDUCATION, TRAINING, YOUTH, AND DAYCARE

 In June of 2006 the First Nation of Na-Cho Nyak Dun, adopted a new organization chart to develop a new department to have Education, Heritage, Youth and Daycare under one Director.
 The manager is responsible for overseeing and direct programs.
-I work on proposals, report writing and give presentations to the Annual Assemblies and to Chief and council on matters related to this department.
+The manager works on proposals, report writing and gives presentations to the Annual Assemblies and Chief and Council on matters related to this department.
 We have lots of initiatives happening.
-Yukon College has created a Presidents Advisory Committee, to consult with First Nation on what training is important to the First Nation.
+Yukon College has created a Presidents Advisory Committee, to consult with First Nation on what training is essential to the First Nation.

-The Yukon First Nation Education Advisory Committee meets 4 times a year to go over Education issues for students in K4 to grade 12, they have currently developed a Grade 5 Governance Manual and have started a pilot project, First Nations 12 is also being done this year.
+The Yukon First Nation Education Advisory Committee meets four times a year to go over Education issues for students in K4 to grade 12, they have currently developed a Grade 5 Governance Manual and have started a pilot project, First Nations 12 is also being done this year.
 The First Nations curriculum has been working on developing booklets that reflect First Nation citizens and culture.
 A new document has been developed on Students succeeding and accomplishing their dreams.
 This will assist the Department of Education in moving forward and includes First Nations as part of the process.
-I also sit on the School Council, attend monthly meetings to review the school plan and to ensure that NND’s culture is incorporated into the school system.
-We would like to have more elders work with us to work in the school and on cultural activities.
+We would like to have more elders work with us to work in school and on cultural activities.
 If you’re interested in attending any meetings, please let me know.
 Mussi Cho

 You can contact the Manager of Education: